menu

 Occupations and Workforce

 Warsaw is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Warsaw is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Warsaw who work in management occupations (20.27%), sales jobs (13.73%), and teaching (10.93%).
+Overall, Warsaw is a town of professionals, managers, and service providers.
+There are especially a lot of people living in Warsaw who work in management occupations (20.29%), sales jobs (13.14%), and teaching (8.32%).

-A relatively large number of people in Warsaw telecommute to their jobs.
-Overall, about 16.53% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.76% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle